Jonathan C. Knight: Education

 Knight studied at the University of Cape Town where he obtained his B.Sc.
 (Hons), M.Sc. and PhD.
 His doctoral thesis was on whispering gallery mode microlasers.
 He did postdoctoral research at the École Normale Supérieure (Paris, 1994–1995) and at the Optoelectronics Research Centre (University of Southampton, 1995–1996).

 Research

 Knight is interested in the behaviour of light in microstructured materials, and in the physics of optical fibres.
-Working with Russell and Tim Birks, he designed, fabricated and demonstrated a number of novel forms of optical fibre waveguide with previously unobtainable characteristics.
-This work has led to a range of outcomes including the commercialisation^{,} of a new form of light source (supercontinuum), high power short pulse laser delivery through fibre, and applications in quantum and atomic physics.
+Working with Russell and Tim Birks, he designed, fabricated and demonstrated the power of lattice cladding within sub-wavelength fibre architectures.
+Knight's principles readily form the basis of modern, sub-wavelength fibre optics.
+This work has led to a range of outcomes, including the commercialisation^{,} of a new form of light source (supercontinuum), high power short pulse laser delivery through fibre, and applications in quantum and atomic physics..
+More recently, this work has found application in hollow core fibre technology.
 Belardi and Knight proposed the hollow-core "nested-ring" design for photonic fibres, at the beginning of 2014.
-Together with William Wadsworth, Knight co-created a new kind of laser capable of pulsed and continuous mid-infrared (IR) emission between 3.1 and 3.2 microns, a spectral range that has long presented a major challenge for laser developers.
+Together, at University of Bath, Knight and William Wadsworth co-created a new kind of laser capable of pulsed and continuous mid-infrared (IR) emission between 3.1 and 3.2 microns, a spectral range that has long presented a major challenge for laser developers.